-Most people have heard the term user experience, but some may not know much about the meaning.
+Most people have heard the term user experience in reference to website design for both enterprise websites or small business websites, but some may not know much about the meaning.
 Let’s start from the beginning.

 What does user experience mean?

 The term “user experience” is straightforward.
 It refers to the overall experience of a person who is consuming an app or website.
 It’s a relative term, and most people expect the rating of that encounter to be pleasant.